 “Another way to look at it is that it’s a (usually small) fee you pay to the government for providing the infrastructure needed to deliver the products you consume”

-However, as an Amazon FBA seller, you inventory is spread throughout the country and you have no ability to control which States your sales come from.
+However, as an Amazon FBA seller, you inventory is spread throughout the country and you have limited ability to control which states your sales come from.
 This creates a large degree of sales tax exposure due to a concept called nexus.

 As far as the law is concerned, you have a responsibility to register as a collection agent wherever you have nexus.